It’s too easy to fall into the trap of doing too much.

 Dinner is on the schedule.
 But when do you plan on cooking it?

-First you have co-op, then a few errands.
+First, you have a co-op, then a few errands.
 The next thing you know, you come home ready for dinner only to discover you still need 30-45 more minutes to actually cook the meal!

-This kids are screaming, husband is grumpy, and you’re ravenous.
+Your kids are screaming, your husband is grumpy, and you’re ravenous.
 Guess what.

 It’s time for pizza!
 Again.